coq-community/coq-nix-toolbox/README.md

 ```bash
 nix-env -iA nixpkgs.cachix && cachix use coq && cachix use coq-community && cachix use math-comp
 ```
-This only needs to be peformed once, after the installation of Nix.
+This only needs to be performed once, after the installation of Nix.

 Then, run the following commands at the root of your project (using a project-specific name instead of YOURPACKAGENAME, below) :